| Get delicious food from local

 very fresh fish from La Cotinière (Oléron).
 Prepared

 meals and sauces are useful for picnics and camping.
-Plenty of shops,
+Many shops,

 |